ekeilty17/ekeilty17.github.io/_posts/2026-08-27-a-category-theory-proof-of-FTA.md

 ---
 layout:     post
-title:      "A Category Proof of the Fundamental Theorem of Arithmetic"
+title:      "A Category Theory Proof of the Fundamental Theorem of Arithmetic"
 date:       2026-08-27
 categories: blog
 permalink:  ":categories/:title/"